 - Eat less sugar and avoid artificial sweeteners.
 Sugar is very inflammatory, and artificial sweeteners are nothing more than chemicals that the body is not prepared to process.
 Especially avoid corn syrups of any kind.
 Try plant-based stevia for a natural sweetener.

 - Eat whole grains – but they must be whole grains prepared properly and not “pretending” to be whole grains.
-Here, organic is best due to the use of glyposate and other chemicals used on conventionally grown wheat.
-Avoid “enriched flour” which has nutrients and fiber removed and they are replaced (enriched) with certain vitamins required by the FDA.
+Here, organic is best due to glyphosate and other chemicals used on conventionally grown wheat.
+Avoid “enriched flour” which has nutrients and fiber removed and then are replaced (enriched) with certain vitamins required by the FDA.
 When the bran and germ from the whole grain are removed, the body processes the flour differently causing it to work harder (think inflammation again).
 Whole grains contain essential nutrients, fiber and vitamins that help remove toxins from the body.
 That said, many people are unable to digest wheat, barley and rye because they are gluten intolerant.
 If you have any autoimmune disease, it’s best to stay away from these grains, or eliminate them temporarily to assess their impact on your health.
-Here’s a great video where Sally Fallon, author of Nourishing Traditions talks about how to best prepare grains.

 - Eat healthy fats containing omega-3 fatty acids.
 Healthy fats are typically of vegetable origin, such as olive oil and coconut oil.
 Coldwater fishes also contain high amounts of omega-3 fatty acids and walnuts and almonds do as well.
 Even butter from grass fed cows is a good choice in moderation.
 Avoid anything that contains “hydrogenated” oils.